microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/docs/Get-MgBetaRoleManagementEnterpriseAppRoleDefinition.md

 ## SYNOPSIS
 Get the properties and relationships of a unifiedRoleDefinition object of an RBAC provider.
-The following RBAC providers are currently supported:\n- Cloud PC \n- device management (Intune)\n- directory (Azure AD directory roles)\n- entitlement management (Azure AD entitlement management)\n- Exchange Online
+The following RBAC providers are currently supported:\n- Cloud PC \n- device management (Intune)\n- directory (Azure AD directory roles)\n- entitlement management (Azure AD entitlement management)\n- Exchange Online This API is available in the following national cloud deployments.

 ## SYNTAX